opensimworld/active-npcs/README.md

   say ... and i 'm now leaving
   leave
 ```

-This example shows how to use if blocks, the jump command and how to create labels like @outofhere

-As you see, in notecards, the name of the NPC is omitted.
-It is replaced with the name of the NPC automatically, for example when Bob runs this notecards "say hi" becomes "Bob say hi".
+You can add these commands to a notecard named "test.scr" and then ask the Bob to execute them by saying "Bob test" in the local chat.

-In order to add a scenario to a waypoint, create a notecard with the name format:  "_"+[waypoint-number]+".scr" and drop it in the controller object.
+In order to add a scenario to a waypoint, create a notecard with the name format:  "_<waypoint-number>.scr" and drop it in the controller object.

 For example the "_10.scr" notecard will be executed at waypoint #10, "_11.scr" at waypoint #11 and so on.
 Waypoints start at #0.
 You can find the waypoint number on top of the pegs when editing waypoints (Read below).